 To him this experience was invaluable.
 It gave him confidence.
-He felt that he knew how
+He felt that he knew how children should be educated.
+It was true that his own education was patchy, that his manners were

 Pestalozzi and the Orphans by Albert Anker